Build a Database Server

 Learning by creating your own database server will help you gain a deeper understanding of SQL.

-You'll cover the order of execution of queries, how SQL uses ternary logic and how the different kinds of join can be implemented.
+You'll cover the order of execution of queries, how SQL uses ternary logic and the techniques that databases use to join and group data efficiently.

 Improve your skills